 Interest income, net consists primarily of interest income from our marketable securities offset in part by interest expense related to our loan facility.
-Other expense, net consists of gains and losses resulting from the remeasurement of our investor and lender warrant liabilities at fair value.
+In connection with the early payoff of our term loan facility in June 2018, we recognized a \$0.4 million loss on the extinguishment of debt.
+Other expense, net consists of gains and losses resulting from the remeasurement of our warrant liabilities at fair value.
 Other income (expense) is detailed below (in thousands):